'The Voice' Winner Alisan Porter Reveals Why She Rejected Major Record Label

 The Voice winner Alisan Porter is forging her own path and rejecting the major studio on which she was originally signed.
 The singer, who won Season 10 of The Voice, has a new single called “Deep Water” that’s 100 percent authentically Alisan Porter.

-Alisan came back to The Voice for Tuesday night’s results show where she performed “Deep Water”, her first single since winning The Voice last May.
+Alisan came back to The Voice for Tuesday night’s results show where she performed “Deep Water,” her first single since winning The Voice last May.
 The song is an emotional ballad on which she displays her trademark powerful pipes, with help from a soaring choir.

 Alisan chose to go in a different direction following her Voice win.
-The 35-year-old mother of two was original signed to Republic Records, the label most Voice winners are signed with after winning.
+The 35-year-old mother of two was originally signed to Republic Records, the label most Voice winners are signed with after winning.
 Alisan wasn’t entirely happy with the initial results and decided to part ways with the company, as she explains in a new interview with People.

 She put out “Deep Water” through the independent Moon Child Music, and the song will be part of her EP this summer called I Come in Pieces.
 No release date has been announced as of yet.
-“Deep Water” is currently available for purchase on iTunes, Google Play and Amazon, with streaming available through Apple Music and Spotify.
+“Deep Water” is currently available for purchase on iTunes, Google Play, and Amazon, with streaming available through Apple Music and Spotify.

 I Come in Pieces will feature every element Alisan displayed through Season 10 of The Voice.
-The singer told People that she is showing her rock star side, her country-folk side and her ballad side on the EP.
+The singer told People that she is showing her rock star side, her country-folk side, and her ballad side on the EP.

-Alisan also maintains strong relationships with her Voice coach, Christina Aguilera, and her close friend and fellow singing competition veteran Adam Lambert.
+Alisan also maintains strong relationships with her Voice coach, Christina Aguilera, and her close friend and fellow singing competition veteran, Adam Lambert.
 The Voice winner shed light to Access Hollywood on having friendships with such inspiring fellow musicians.

 “We bond on so many different levels and I’ve loved getting to know her as a person,” Alisan said, of Christina.
 “She’s such a down-to-earth, real, cool person, such an incredible artist and I know she’s working diligently on her new project which is mind-blowing.”

 As for Adam Lambert, Alisan said they wrote a duet together which may or may not be on I Come in Pieces.
 She said they are always collaborating together, whether it be performing, writing or just bonding.
 She also noted that Adam, too, has been a support system for her, even as she was a contestant on The Voice.
-Some of Adam’s key nuggets of advice?

 “‘Get your hair out of your face!'”
 Alisan recalled him telling her.
 “Things like that, he’s like my Jewish mother.”